If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Vision changes (things look blue)

-Headache is the most common side effect.
+Tadalfil has the same side effects, except for the flushing and possible changes in vision.
+It can also cause back pain and muscle aches.
+For each of the medicines, headache is the most common side effect.
 Vision changes are the least common.
 Contact your healthcare provider if you have any side effect that bothers you.

 Contact your healthcare provider right away if you take sildenafil and have a prolonged erection that lasts 4 hours or longer.
 This condition may cause permanent impotence if not treated.

-Can everyone use sildenafil?
+Can everyone use ED medications?

 If the medicines aren’t right for you, you could also try using a penile implant, vacuum pump devices, or you could have surgery.
 Your healthcare provider may send you to an urologist to talk about these options.